resero-labs/docker-utils/README.md

 `publish-image` takes the name of one of the sub-directories in the `docker` directory and pushes the image built by the docker file to the defined repository (AWS or Docker)

+### Notebook cli
 `run-notebook` will start a docker container using either the notebook container found in the `docker/notebook` directory if it exists, or [rappdw/docker-ds](https://github.com/rappdw/docker-ds) otherwise.
 The current directory will be mounted into the container for use in the Juypter notebook environment.
 There are a couple of environment variable to be aware of with this command:

+* DOCKER_DS_DONT_PULL - if set, the version of rappdw/docker-ds currently available will be used rather than pulling the latest version from docker hub.
+* DOCKER_DS_DIFFS - if set,

+### Dock cli

+A "dock" is a remote system that has a docker daemon running and configured in a secure fashion (generally an EC2 instance).
+You can "dock" your terminal to a remote instance and any docker commands, including image and notebook cli above will be run against the remote docker server.
+Once a "dock" is created, you can dock your terminal by issuing the command `source dock <server IP or moniker>`

 `create-dock` will start an ec2 instance that can be used for remote docking.
 This instance is configured to provide secure interaction with the docker server, as well as to support GPU utliziation (`-g` option with `run-image`)

+`destroy-dock` will terminate a remote dock instance and delete any local configuration files

 `stop-dock` will change the instances state of a remote dock to `stopped`

 `start-dock` will change the instance state of a remote dock to `running`

-`destroy-dock` will terminate a remote dock instance and delete any local configuration files

 `ssh-dock` opens a terminal on the remote dock with ssh

-* DOCKER_DS_DONT_PULL - if set, the version of rappdw/docker-ds currently available will be used rather than pulling the latest version from docker hub.
-* DOCKER_DS_DIFFS - if set,

 ## `dockerutils.cfg` Format
 Configuration in `docker/dockerutils.cfg` is used to configure behavior of the `dockerutils` scripts.